MCP Integration

 Parameters:

-Returns: Formatted code snippets with titles, descriptions, language, and source URLs.
+Returns: Formatted code snippets with titles, descriptions, language, and SOURCE URLs for full documentation access.

-Get the full markdown content of a documentation page:
+Get the full markdown content of a documentation page for complete context:

 {